0xDBFB7/ceramic/documents/landing_page.md

 - Previous iterations of this report spanned ~10k words; this becomes quite unwieldy.

 It's an experiment.
 Let me know what you think!

+I certainly don't deserve any money for this drivel (the process is its own reward); however, the \$300 Mk2 furnace seems to be of sufficient utility that others may want one.
+The break-even point is about 50 units.
+Please note that the kiln could be easily built yourself for \$70 and a few hours.

+> Not that you would be inclined to do so anyhow, but author asks that you please not complement him; he already is a total bigheaded ass with an ego that would make Zaphod blush, and needs all the internal motivation he can get to complete the next stage of the project.